Honda Civic Type R FK8 (2017–2021) Wheel Fitment Guide

 Aftermarket Wheel & Tire Configurations

 Ball seat lug nuts, Brembo brake clearance, and tighter fender clearance than the FL5 — three confirmed constraints on this platform.
 The FK8 uses ball seat (spherical) lug nuts — most aftermarket wheels use 60° conical seats.
-Mismatched seats prevent proper wheel seating and are a safety issue.
+Mismatched seats prevent proper wheel seating and are a documented safety issue.
 The Brembo 4-piston front calipers set a hard 18" minimum wheel diameter.
 And critically, the FK8 has narrower fender wells than the FL5 — flush fitment on the FK8 tops out at 9" wide at ET45, not 9.5".
-Running 9.5" wide wheels at ET45 on the FK8 will poke past the fender line and risk liner tab contact.
-Review all three constraints before selecting a setup.
+Running 9.5" wide wheels at ET45 on the FK8 will poke past the fender line and risks liner tab contact.
+All three constraints are commonly reviewed before selecting an aftermarket setup.

 Flush Fitment